opsfactoryrocks/opsfactory.com.au/content/2017-02-25-terraform-and-ansible-pull.md

 }
 ```

-The sample here demonstrates a static instance being setup, but the process is exactly same for AWS Launch Configurations (to back an Auto Scaling Group) for dynamically scaling, volatile instances.
+The sample here demonstrates a static instance being setup, but the process is exactly the same for AWS Launch Configurations (to back an Auto Scaling Group) for dynamically scaling, volatile instances.

 Once a system is starting up and this whole process is put into action, two Playbooks then control the present and future state of the new system: `provision.yaml` and `update.yaml`.

+### Provisioning
+The process of provisioning the system is the first stage to the management of the OS and above.
+This stage gets the system ready to perform its role and in a stable condition.

+### Updating
+The process of updating the system in place is somewhat optional in this architecture.
+Some people don't like the idea of updating infrastructure in place, especially now with the ease of implementing CI/CD processes; automation tools; testing; and so on.
+Feel free to omit this option.

-## Push, pull, pull later (PPPL)
+## Push, pull, and perhaps pull later
-The provisioning process, the first use of Ansible on the system, is about getting the new system setup and configured to fulfill its role within the network.
+The first stage of the provisioning process is about getting the new system setup and configured to fulfill its role within the network.
 This is done by executing the correct Ansible Roles against the system and getting the correct state in place.
+Once complete, the system should be serving traffic or grabbing and dealing with work from a queue (for example.)

 Once complete, there may be a need to quickly and easily update the system later on.
 This is why we need a second Playbook - I want to be able to update certain Roles and Playbooks and have them executed across the network, on the right systems, a few minutes later.

-Or put another way: it's OK to update (static) systems in place.
+Despite what some people may tell you, **it's OK to update state in place.**

-### The PL in PPPL
+### About that "pull later" bit
-The pull later (PL) aspect of this solution can be seen as somewhat of a fail safe, a back door, or simply me covering my arse.
+The pull later aspect of this solution can be seen as somewhat of a fail safe, a back door, or simply me covering my arse.
 Or perhaps the process of building and configuring, only to rebuild and reconfigure again very soon after gets tiresome quickly, especially when the new state is a simple change.
-But in all honesty, I implemented this part of the solution as a way of controlling access to the system via user accounts and SSH keys. **It's a completely optional part and boisl down to personal preference.**

 The second Playbook can be used for a very simple changes which are not only propagated to new systems when they're built in the future, but also to existing systems in the here and now.
+I believe this is an important option to have and it is just that: **optional.**

+My primary goal when implementing this part of the solution was as a way of controlling access to the system through user management.
+It's a completely optional part and boils down to personal preference.

-## Immutability
+## That's the basics
-I'm a big fan of the immutable (read-only file system) design philosophy when it comes to system engineering and continuous delivery, but it's not realistic for all situations or architectures.
-That means we still need a solution for updating static infrastructure and a second `ansible-pull` operation is ideal for this.

-With a "Push, pull, pull later" (PPPL) model, a simple cronjob and a second Playbook introduces a way of executing one off changes to state across a wide range of systems and frankly, sometimes you just have to get things done in here and now.
+With the right amount of consideration, the `ansible-pull` model of working is rather quite simple, easy to grasp and implement, and uses tools already present in the network (most likely, anyway.)

+Like all solutions, however, it can't be everything to everyone.